 Brownlie draws a similar line.
 For him, "[t]he supply of weapons, military aircraft, radar equipment and so forth would in certain situations amount to 'aid or assistance' in the commission of an act of aggression but would not give rise to joint responsibility.
-However, the supply of combat units, vehicles, equipment and personnel, for the specific purpose of assisting an aggressor, would constitute a joint responsibility."54 Furthermore, he sees "joint responsibility" if two States "acting in concert" unlawfully invade and occupy a State.
-He submits that any conduct is "at least as a presumption" attributable to both States.55
+However, the supply of combat units, vehicles, equipment and personnel, for the specific purpose of assisting an aggressor, would constitute a joint responsibility."
+Furthermore, he sees "joint responsibility" if two States "acting in concert" unlawfully invade and occupy a State.
+He submits that any conduct is "at least as a presumption" attributable to both States.
+55

 While there seems to be rather broad agreement that mere assistance is not an element of a use of force, there is no clear-cut positive definition.
 In addition to determining the required extent of involvement56 and the required connection (coalition? parallel operations?), it will be key how to define the conduct of "use of force".
 Is it only the specific and single strike that is relevant, is it the specific operation or is it the entire military campaign that represents the use of force?
 In practice, these questions are not settled.
-But one may ask if not to the extent that the provision of assistance attributable to the assisting State qualifies as indirect use of force, and to the extent that the use of force, allows for a classification of assistance as joint conduct.
+But one may ask if not to the extent that the provision of assistance attributable to the assisting State qualifies as indirect use of force, and to the extent that the assisting State is hence responsible for a breach of the prohibition of the use of force, allows for a classification of assistance as joint conduct.